 - Long level

-Since there were already holes at the far ends from where the old mantle had been hung before, they decided to use those holes and measure out additional holes across the stretch where the mantle would be.
+Once you have the old mantel off, it’s time to add the new one!
+This step will depend on how your old mantel was hung.
+Since there were already holes at the far ends from where the old mantle had been hung before, they decided to use those holes and measure out additional holes across the stretch where the new wooden mantle would be.
 They predrilled 2″ long holes into the brick, using the 5/16 masonry drill bit, then pushed lag shields into the holes.

-The Lag shields were important to have because once they are in the predrilled hole, a lag bolt is able to slip inside of them and be tightened, ensuring that they won’t fall out (like one of ours did).
-The lag shield itself looks like this when installed:
+Ever wonder what a lag bolt is used for?
+Yeah, me either.
+But they are crucial for fireplace mantel installation.
+The Lag shields were also important to have because once they are placed in the predrilled hole, a lag bolt is able to slip inside of them and be tightened, ensuring that they won’t fall out when a heavy wood mantel is installed on it.
+The lag shield itself looks like this when installing:

 They also used liquid nails in the holes the bolts were going into so there was extra insurance that it would stay put.
 Scott said they used an entire bottle on those five holes!
 That mantle is not going anywhere!!!